-The two parts workshop aims at bringing together scholars from Central and Eastern Europe interested in history in games, history of games, history studied through games, and the relation between games and historical education.
+The workshop aims at bringing together scholars from Central and Eastern Europe interested in history in games, history of games, history studied through games, and the relation between games and historical education.
 The goal of the workshop is to introduce the variety of existing research around historical games in Central and Eastern Europe.
 We would like to compare and learn about the similarities and differences between scholarly traditions and approaches from different countries and to bring together game historians from Central and Eastern Europe for future international collaboration.
 We welcome an interdisciplinary approach.
 The conference is not limited to historians or archaeologists as we also invite colleagues from other disciplines, e.g., gender, film, literary, music or media studies as well as art historians, anthropologists, sociologists and others.

 With more than sixty percent of Europeans regularly playing games and the average player being over thirty years old, digital games have become one of the most influential mass media shaping historical culture.
 They are crucial artefacts not only for public history but also for museology, pedagogy, etc. Games can be used by a wide variety of historical disciplines as a new historical form, subject of study or even a research tool or output.
 Despite all this potential and significance, they remain a relatively undervalued phenomenon.
 The scholarly community we aim to establish in Central and Eastern Europe can help in tackling these challenges.